Doughm/AsteroidsSharp/README.md

 =========

 An Asteroids clone.
-Made in C# with ver 1.2 of my SFML game engine.
+Made in C# with ver 1.2 of my SFML C# game engine.
 Features:
 High score table,
 Customizable controls,